alensonyjoseph/AiChemist/README.md

 ## Future Plans

-1. Develop the Generative AI Model for Drug Discovery: The plan is to implement a generative AI model that can assist in the discovery of new drugs.
+1. Develop the Generative AI Model for Drug Discovery: The plan is to implement a latest generative AI model that can assist in the discovery of new drugs.
 This feature would provide potential breakthroughs in the field of drug discovery by harnessing the power of AI.

 2. Improve the UI and UX: Future updates will focus on improving the user interface and user experience to make the platform more intuitive and enjoyable to use.
 This includes refining the current features and adding new ones based on user feedback and requirements.